Egg Allergy: Symptoms and Causes

 Individuals with a known egg allergy should carry an epinephrine auto-injector to manage potential anaphylactic reactions.

-- Skin prick tests: A small amount of egg protein is introduced to the skin to observe any allergic reaction.
+• Skin Prick Test: A small amount of egg protein is placed on the skin, which is then pricked to observe for allergic reactions like redness or swelling.

 Accurate diagnosis is essential for developing a personalized management plan and avoiding unnecessary dietary restrictions.